aspose-cells/Aspose.Cells-API-References/english/javascript-cpp/mergedcellsshrinktype/_index.md

 ﻿---
 title: MergedCellsShrinkType
 second_title: Aspose.Cells for JavaScript via C++ API Reference
-description: Represents the strategy to shrink merged cells for operations such as deleting blank rowscolumn.
+description: Represents the strategy to shrink merged cells for operations such as deleting blank rowscolumns.
 type: docs
 url: /javascript-cpp/mergedcellsshrinktype/
 ---

 ## MergedCellsShrinkType enumeration
-Represents the strategy to shrink merged cells for operations such as deleting blank rows/column.
+Represents the strategy to shrink merged cells for operations such as deleting blank rows/columns.
 ### Values
 | Name | Value | Description |
 | --- | --- | --- |